-The development of this Strategic Vision for Equity began as an evaluation of the 2015-16 Student Equity Plan2, charged to the Equity and Education governance council.
+The development of this Strategic Equity Plan began as an evaluation of the 2015-16 Student Equity Plan3, charged to the Equity and Education governance council.
 The activities described in the plan were to be evaluated annually, with the desired goals to be achieved by the 2019-20 academic year.
 Due to the large and operational undertaking an evaluation requires, Equity and Education tasked the Office of Equity to complete the evaluation and share its assessment with the council.